Skip to content ↓

 Music

-At Co-op Academy Grove we value music because it is a powerful and unique art form.
-Music boosts creativity and supports development in social skills, self-discipline and confidence.
-We provide a music curriculum where children develop a solid understanding of the interrelated dimensions of music through the skills of performing, composing and appraising.
-We ensure children experience a range of classical, rock, folk, jazz and popular music taken from different times and cultures.
-We also have specialised weekly provision provided by City Music school for a targeted year group.
+At Co-op Academy Grove, we value music as a powerful and unique art form.
+Music enhances creativity and supports the development of social skills, self-discipline and confidence.
+Through high-quality teaching and learning, we provide a music curriculum that enables children to develop a secure understanding of the interrelated dimensions of music through the skills of performing, composing and appraising.

-All music lessons provide our children with an opportunity to listen to at least one new song per session.
-They apply their knowledge of the interrelated dimensions of music to different genres e.g. gospel, reggae, blues.
-Children also listen, appraise and learn about the work of one iconic singer/musician/composer/band (from different times in history and from different ethnic backgrounds) per term.
-This helps to build pupils’ cultural understanding and knowledge.
+All music lessons provide opportunities for children to listen to at least one new piece of music per session.
+Pupils apply their understanding of the interrelated dimensions of music across a range of genres, including gospel, reggae and blues.
+Each term, children listen to, appraise and learn about the work of at least one iconic singer, musician, composer or band from different historical periods and cultural backgrounds, supporting the development of pupils’ cultural capital.

-• Games that embed the Interrelated dimensions of music through repetition
+• Games that embed the interrelated dimensions of music through repetition and rehearsal

-• Singing which is at the heart of all the musical learning
+• Singing, which lies at the heart of all musical learning

 MFL